Superluminal Transformations and Indeterminism: Propensities and Indeterministic Causality

+Following our earlier discussion, finite information imposes fundamental limits on how precisely physical properties can be determined, thereby leading to ontic indeterminacy.
+As recalled in Section~\ref{intro}, when such indeterminacy is combined with chaotic dynamics, it gives rise to a growing uncertainty regarding future states, corresponding to multiple possible outcomes of future observations, i.e., to genuine indeterminism.
+Importantly, although there remains a causal connection between past and future states, different future outcomes may possess different intrinsic likelihoods of occurring.

-As discussed earlier, once we accept that finite information imposes fundamental limits on how precisely physical properties are determined, the classical deterministic narrative yields to a more flexible picture---causality without determinism.
-This is where the notion of propensities enters: in Ballentine’s words, propensities are ``a form of causality that is weaker than determinism'' \cite{ballentine2016propensity}.
-The idea is that an event $C$ influences the likelihood of another event $E$ occurring, without determining it with certainty.
-In this sense, it can be read as an extension of the Leibnizian Principle of Sufficient Reason---according to which nothing happens without a reason and no effect occurs without a cause---while reframing causation as a more general notion of potential cause rather than strict determinism.
+Such likelihoods are often represented by probabilities.
+However, in the literature on indeterminism in physics, both classical and quantum, one frequently encounters instead the notion of \textit{propensity} \cite{popper1959propensity, suarez2010probabilities, ballentine2016propensity, gisinpropold, del2023prop}.
+In Ballentine’s words, propensities constitute ``a form of causality that is weaker than determinism'' \cite{ballentine2016propensity}.
+More precisely, they are objective dispositional properties characterizing the tendency of a particular event to occur.
+In this sense, the propensity framework may be viewed as a generalization of the Leibnizian Principle of Sufficient Reason: nothing occurs without a reason or causal ground, while causation itself is understood more broadly than strict deterministic implication.

+A central issue is explaining how a system with several possible outcomes ultimately resolves into one definite result.
+Prior to observation, the different outcomes exist only as possibilities with associated likelihood (i.e., propensity), yet measurement always yields a single realized state.
+This creates a tension between the continuous evolution of the system and the emergence of one concrete outcome.
+This transition is referred to as \textit{actualization} \cite{del2023prop}, extending the notion of collapse in quantum mechanics to any indeterministic framework involving a shift from potentiality to actuality.
+As with the quantum measurement problem, the underlying mechanism responsible for this transition—if such a mechanism exists—remains unresolved \cite{del2021indeterminism, del2023prop}.

+For example, a propensity equal to $1$ corresponds to certainty that a given event will occur, whereas a propensity of $1/2$ expresses equal tendencies for occurrence and non-occurrence.
+A propensity of $3/4$ indicates that the event possesses a stronger intrinsic tendency to actualize than not to actualize, precisely quantified by that value.

+Propensities are therefore closely related to probabilities, but they differ in several crucial aspects.
+First, they characterize single-case events, rather than frequencies emerging from repeated trials or subjective degrees of belief.
+Second, and more importantly, propensities are intended to encode an underlying causal structure rather than merely quantify statistical correlations.

+In this context, it is useful to recall Eddington’s distinction between \textit{causality} and \textit{causation} \cite{eddington2019nature}.
+By \textit{causality}, one refers simply to the possibility that two events are causally connected---for instance, that they are not spacelike separated in relativistic terms.
+By \textit{causation}, instead, one refers to the stronger notion whereby an event $C$ genuinely acts as the cause of an effect $E$.
+Causation therefore introduces a fundamental asymmetry between events.
+Propensities aim precisely at quantifying the strength of such directed causal tendencies.